ASA Staffing Index

-Staffing employment increased in the week of June 6–12, as the ASA Staffing Index returned to a rounded value of 106 after dipping over the Memorial Day holiday.
-This week, containing the 12th day of the month, will be used in the June monthly employment situation report scheduled to be issued by the U.S. Bureau of Labor Statistics on July 8.
+Staffing employment eased slightly in the week of Mar.
+13-19, edging down 0.2% to hold at a rounded value of 98.
+This week, containing the 12th day of the month, will be used in the March monthly employment situation report scheduled to be issued by the U.S. Bureau of Labor Statistics on Apr.
+7.

 Participate in the Survey and Receive Exclusive Reports